avargassot/Alivar/README.md

 # Biography

 Hello, my name is Alicia Vargas.
+I love southern Chile.
 I studied computer engineering at the University of Santiago.
 I'm interested in software quality and currently in software development.
-I'm completing a Javascript backend bootcamp.
+I'm completing a Javascript backend bootcamp in Desafio Latam